Down to earth is a phrase that means practical or humble; unpretentious; reasonable.

-Example: Louis had a nice conversation with someone he met at the grocery store.
-Louis later described the person he met as having a down to earth personality.
+Example: Louis had a nice conversation with someone he met at the gym.
+He thought the person had a real down to earth personality.

 In other words, Louis found him to be sensible, or reasonable.

 Synonyms / Related Phrases: level-headed, sensible, mater-of-fact, rational.